How is Zeffy free?

 Delta Sigma Theta Sorority also used Zeffy's ticketing software for their Ugly Sweater Christmas Party event.
 Through online ticket sales, they raised over $51,000 and saved an additional $1,708 in fees.

-By implementing using the right tools, 501(c)(7) organizations like Delta Sigma Theta Sorority can successfully further their purpose of providing recreational and social activities for members.
+By using the right tools, 501(c)(7) organizations like Delta Sigma Theta Sorority can successfully further their purpose of providing recreational and social activities for members.

 Wrapping it Up on 501(c)(7) Social Clubs